Lamia (city): History

 Archaeological excavations have shown the site of Lamia to have been inhabited since at least the Bronze Age (3rd millennium BC).

 In antiquity, the city played an important role due to its strategic location, controlling the narrow coastal plain above Thermopylae that connected southern Greece with Thessaly and the rest of the Balkans.
+In its ancient phase, Lamia was located closer to the sea, which explains the existence of the nearby temple dedicated to Poseidon.
+With the flow of the Spercheios river, the terrain changed and the sealine was dragged to the interior of the Malian Gulf -this geological phenomenon altered the straights of Thermopylae, too.

-The city formed a polis (city-state).
+Lamia constituted a polis (city-state).
 The city was therefore fortified in the 5th century BC, and was contested by the Macedonians, Thessalians and Aetolians until the Roman conquest in the early 2nd century BC.
 After Alexander the Great's death in 323 BC, the Athenians and other Greeks rebelled against Macedonian overlordship.
-Antipatros, the regent of Macedon, took refuge behind the substantial walls of the city (Lamian War, 323-322 BC).
-The war ended with the death of the Athenian general Leosthenes, and the arrival of a 20,000-strong Macedonian army.
-Lamia prospered afterwards, especially in the 3rd century BC under Aetolian hegemony, which came to an end when Manius Acilius Glabrio sacked the city in 190 BC.
+Antipatros, the regent of Macedon, took refuge behind the substantial walls of Lamia at the beginning of the Lamian War, 323-322 BC.
+The war ended with the death of the Athenian general Leosthenes, and the arrival of a 20,000-strong Makedonian army.
+Lamia prospered afterwards, especially in the 3rd century BC in the Aetolian League, up until the Roman Manius Acilius Glabrio sacked the city in 190 BC.

 Little is known of the city's history for a number of centuries after that.
 In Late Antiquity, the city was the seat of a bishop (attested since 431), suffragan of Larissa, but had declined to obscurity: for instance, it is not shown on the 5th-century Tabula Peutingeriana.
 Some archaeological remains from the period have been found in the Castle (the city's ancient acropolis), including a basilica, coins and marble inscriptions, while the walls of the Castle are thought to have been rebuilt under Justinian I in the 6th century.
 The Synecdemus of Hierocles includes Lamia among the 16 cities of the province of Thessaly.